Children's and Young Adult Literature Awards and Lists

 The Printz Award is an award for a book that exemplifies literary excellence in young adult literature.
 It is named for a Topeka, Kansas school librarian who was a long-time active member of the Young Adult Library Services Association.

 The award is named after Pura Belpré, the first Latina librarian at the New York Public Library.
-The Pura Belpré Award, established in 1996, is presented annually to a Latino/Latina writer and illustrator whose work best portrays, affirms, and celebrates the Latino cultural experience in an outstanding work of literature for children and youth.
+The Pura Belpré Award, established in 1996, is presented annually to a Latinx writer and illustrator whose work best portrays, affirms, and celebrates the Latinx cultural experience in an outstanding work of literature for children and youth.

 Schneider Family Book Award

-A new addition to the American Library Association’s Media Youth Awards, the award is donated by Dr. Katherine Schneider, and honors an author or illustrator for a book that embodies an artistic expression of the disability experience for child and adolescent audiences.
+This award is donated by Dr. Katherine Schneider, and honors an author or illustrator for a book that embodies an artistic expression of the disability experience for child and adolescent audiences.
 Three annual awards are presented for the best Teen, Middle School and Children’s Book.
-The American Library Association administers the Awards, and each recipient receives $5000 and a framed plaque.
-Winners are announced at the ALA Midwinter Meeting.
+T

 Scott O’Dell Award for Historical Fiction

-The Sibert Medal honors the author(s) and illustrator(s) of the most distinguished informational book published during the preceding year.
+The Sibert Medal honors the author(s) and illustrator(s) of the most distinguished informational book published for children during the preceding year.

-The Mike Morgan and Larry Romans Children’s and Young Adult Literature Award honors GLBT books for juvenile and young adult audiences.
-The award is sponsored by the ALA Gay Lesbian Bisexual Transgender Round Table.
+The Mike Morgan and Larry Romans Children’s and Young Adult Literature Award honors LGBTQ* books for juvenile and young adult audiences.
+The award is sponsored by the ALA Rainbow Round Table.

 The Sydney Taylor Book Award is presented annually to outstanding books for children and teens that authentically portray the Jewish experience.
 Presented by the Association of Jewish Libraries (AJL) since 1968, the Award encourages the publication and widespread use of quality Judaic literature.
 Gold medals are presented in three categories: Younger Readers, Older Readers, and Teen Readers.
 Honor Books are awarded silver medals, and Notable Books are named in each category.